 Every year there are a few days when you can get free entrance to national parks.
 The NPS website lists the free days so you can plan an outing.
 With more than 400 parks under NPS’s management, chances are, there is one near you.
 Some of the parks are free all of the time.

-TakeMeFishing.org has a page on their website that lists free fishing days in each state.
+TakeMeFishing.org has a page on its website that lists free fishing days in each state.
 Normally, you would need to pay for a license in order to fish legally, but on these free days, the requirement for a license is waived.

 44. Museum Visits